Stuart9306/Stewary/README.md

 # Stewart
-This is a brief summary on the assignment on timetables
+#This is a brief summary on the assignment on timetables.